-If you can increase your budget by adding USD30 or EUR20 to that of a backpacker trip, you will be able to add significant value to your trip.
-You can stay at charming and interesting hotels, travel faster by including a few internal flights, air-conditioned trains, and few chauffeur-driven car rides.
-The average cost of food at mid-range restaurants with and few fine dining places thrown in along with sightseeing would be USD20-25 or EUR15-20 a day.
+If you can increase your budget by adding USD 40 or EUR 30 to that of a backpacker trip, you will be able to add significant value to your trip.
+You can stay at charming boutique hotels and friendly homestays, travel faster by including a few internal flights, the best train classes available and few chauffeur-driven car rides.
+From time to time you can treat yourself with a meal at a fancier restaurant and add one activity per city like cooking classes, dessert safari or a trek.

 If you’re used to luxury travel, you’ll be delighted with the variety of options India has in store for you, especially in terms of hotels and resorts.
 You can fly your way to most destinations and travel in a comfortable, air-conditioned SUV.
-All the major metros and some of the smaller cities as well offer great gourmet dining options that cannot be missed.
+All the big cities and some of the smaller cities as well offer great gourmet dining options that cannot be missed.

 Please read the detailed explanation in the table to understand the various cost aspects.